dfinity/sol-rpc-canister/examples/basic_solana/README.md

 ## Overview

-This tutorial will walk you through how to deploy a simple [canister smart contract](TODO XC-301) **that can send and receive SOL** on the Internet Computer.
+This tutorial will walk you through how to deploy a simple smart contract on the Internet Computer (known as [canisters](https://internetcomputer.org/docs/building-apps/essentials/canisters)) **that can control digital assets** on the Solana blockchain:
+1. SOL, the native currency on Solana;
+2. any other token (known as [SPL tokens](https://solana.com/docs/tokens)).

 ## Architecture